MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-user-guide-data-source.md

 	claims <- rxReadNext(claimsDs)

-Use the *rxClose* method to close the data source:
+Use the **rxClose** method to close the data source:

 	rxClose(claimsDs)

-## Using an Xdf Data Source with biglm
+### XDF data sources with biglm

-Since data sources for xdf files read data in chunks, it is a good match for the CRAN package *biglm*.
-The *biglm* package does a linear regression on an initial chunk of data, then updates the results with subsequent chunks.
-Below is a function that loops through an xdf file object and creates and updates the *biglm* results.
+Since data sources for xdf files read data in chunks, it is a good match for the CRAN package **biglm**.
+The **biglm** package does a linear regression on an initial chunk of data, then updates the results with subsequent chunks.
+Below is a function that loops through an xdf file object and creates and updates the **biglm** results.

 	#  Using an Xdf Data Source with biglm